geopython/pygeoapi/docs/source/running.rst

 So far, pygeoapi can be served via Flask `WSGI`_, Starlette `ASGI`_, and `Django`_.

 This section covers how pygeoapi can be run in development environments and in production environments.
-For running pygeoapi using docker, refer to the :ref:`running-with-docker` section.
+For running pygeoapi using Docker, refer to the :ref:`docker` section.

 Running in development
 ----------------------